Category Archives: Fashion

 Advertising.
 (1858, September 15).
 The Star (Ballarat, Vic. : 1855 – 1864), p.
 1. Retrieved August 26, 2012, from http://nla.gov.au/nla.news-article66050200

-In 1862, the Old Criterion Store on Main Road Ballarat offered 1000 parasols for sale, perfect to keep the Australian sun’s harsh rays at bay.
+In 1862, the Old Criterion Store on Main Road Ballarat offered 1000 parasols for sale, perfect for keeping the Australian sun’s harsh rays at bay.

 Advertising.
 (1862, October 13).
 The Star (Ballarat, Vic. : 1855 – 1864), p.
 1. Retrieved August 26, 2012, from http://nla.gov.au/nla.news-article66327869